What is the wash sale rule?

 M1 Finance allows investors at all levels to invest without paying any management fees or commissions.
 This fee-free approach allows your money to work even harder as you strive to accomplish your financial objectives.
 When you open an account with us today, you are able to customize your portfolio in a way that meets your goals and needs.
 Alternatively, you can choose a portfolio that has been created by expert financial professionals to meet different levels of risk tolerance, time to invest, and financial goals.

 M1 Finance is a firm that offers investors the benefits of a traditional brokerage combined with the latest digital technology and automation.
 This helps investors of all levels to access and understand investing.
 The platform uses automated reinvestment and dynamic rebalancing to help you build wealth effortlessly.
 You can access the platform via your laptop or mobile device from anywhere and at any time.
 This can save you time while also helping your portfolio to continue working automatically to reach your goals.
-Get started today by signing up now to learn more about building a healthy retirement income and making wise investment choices or call M1 Finance today at 312-600-2883.

 Tax and Legal Advice Disclaimer.
 M1 Finance and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.